Sanchez transfer to Man United 'likely to happen,' Wenger says

 Arsenal manager Arsene Wenger says a deal sending Alexis Sanchez to Manchester United is “likely to happen” and that midfielder Henrikh Mkhitaryan would join Arsenal in exchange.

-Fellow English Premier League club Manchester City ended its interest in Sanchez this week, leaving United most likely to sign the Chilean forward.
+Rival English Premier League club Manchester City ended its interest in Sanchez this week, leaving United most likely to sign the Chilean forward.

 Asked if Sanchez’s move to Old Trafford was close, Wenger replied: “I’ve worked on transfers for 30 years, so it is likely to happen.
 But at any moment, at any minute, things can break down.”